boyko11/LogisticRegression/README.md

+Logistic Regression from scratch

+## Dataset
-Logistic Regression for the Wisconsin Breast Cancer Dataset:
+Wisconsin Breast Cancer:
 https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)

+## Purpose
+Gain familiarity with the algorithm by developing it from scratch.
+Hence, best ML practices such as train/test/cross-validation splits are NOT prioritized.

 ## Training Learning Curve